TomSssM/MyCodewars/snippets/str-encoding-n-charsets.md

 encoding the `Code Point` `U+20AC` via `UTF-8`.

 And that is why you see several hexadecimal numbers when encoding, for instance, 1 cyrillic character.

+**Note:** This isn't meant to be a complete overview of `UTF-8` but merely a nice example of how Encodings work and how they differ from Character Sets.